-In honor of Memorial Day, take a look at the testimony of Kiley Bult, a friend to Franklin Graham’s daughter-in-law, Kristy Graham.
+In honor of those who’ve lost a spouse on the front lines, take a look at the testimony of Kiley Bult, a friend to Franklin Graham’s daughter-in-law, Kristy Graham.
 Kiley is a Gold Star wife—part of the nonprofit organization that offers support to spouses and children of those who lost their lives while serving in the military.

 When Kiley Bult married Marine pilot Jake “Red Stripe” Frederick, she imagined a full life together.